BOOK NOW

 In a nutshell...

-What is a public place/public liability claim?
+What is considered a public place under public liability claims?

 Public Liability revolves around the notion that the owner or occupier of a premises has a duty of care to ensure the safety of patrons and/or individuals who enter.